jucardus/jucardus.github.io/t/h/e/the-jekyll-relative-links-plugin.md

      - jekyll-relative-links
    ```

-3. **For GitHub Pages**: Since GitHub Pages supports a limited set of plugins, this one is whitelisted and works out-of-the-box?just add it to your Gemfile.
+3. **For GitHub Pages**: Since GitHub Pages supports a limited set of plugins, this one is whitelisted and works out-of-the-box—just add it to your Gemfile.

 The latest version (as of recent releases) is 0.7.0, available on RubyGems.